hexylena/bdb/7/report.md

   The lesson to be re-designed is Computational Biology, Day 3: De Novo Genome Assembly, which unfortunately currently experiences poor coherence between assessment, learning objectives, and learning activities.
 This will be improved by taking the solid core of the lesson and expanding it to further test student's abilities and align with overall course and program goals.
 ---

+*NB: The lesson preparation form is attached at the end of this document*

 # The situation

 Currently the lesson features the following components: